You are here

 Students can now bring their own mobile, tablet or laptop to class to connect to RMIT Wireless and myDesktop.
 For more information please visit the myDesktop webpage.

 myDesktop gives students access to their RMIT desktop and RMIT applications from home or anywhere with an internet connection.
 They can also access a range of applications for free (using the University’s licence) such as: Acrobat Pro X, Adobe Dreamweaver, Adobe Illustrator, Adobe InDesign, Adobe Photoshop, Google Earth, Microsoft Office 2010 Pro-14 and Microsoft Visio Premium 2010.
-Visit the Applications for everyone webpage for the full list.

 Participating in online activities is part of the course requirements at RMIT English Worldwide and RMIT, so students will need their own device to participate.

 Living in Melbourne